hqcasanova/angular-pip/README.md

 A promising alternative seemed to be the [ng-poly generator](https://github.com/dustinspecker/generator-ng-poly).
 Does this generator follow the same directory structure conventions as those observed in Angular-seed?
 That's ultimately the question I wanted to answer.

-Then I discovered Todd's and John's tips and found myself following most of those.
+Then I discovered the sources above and found myself following most of those.
 Since ng-poly's generated code diverges from them, I thought I could just keep it simple and create my own customized version of angular-seed.

 Given that I'm still learning the ropes of Angular, this repo may go through quite a lot of change before it is stable.
 Use at your own risk.